 Another solution that can be a great benefit, given the right set of circumstances, is Uncollectable Status.
 While you hear a lot about the solution called an Offer In Compromise (offering the IRS less than you owe), most people haven’t even heard of IRS Uncollectable Status.
-The IRS calls it Uncollectable Status (status 53 or hardship status).
-But whatever they call it, in essence, it is like the IRS is putting a long-term hold on your debt.
+Whatever they call it, in essence, it is like the IRS is putting a long-term hold on your debt.
 You still owe the money, but the IRS agrees to leave you alone until you get on your feet, or the debt gets so old the Statute of Limitations runs out and you no longer owe the debt.

 When our Denver professionals are analyzing your situation to find what is the best tax resolution for you, we investigate several considerations about your personal situation.
 We look at your personal circumstances, such as your age, the age of the IRS debt, and your assets.
 All these affect what solution is best for you and whether Uncollectible Status is the best solution for you.

 If you are not able to pay off the IRS, we look at these factors.
 If you are young and healthy, we often look harder at doing an Offer In Compromise rather than requesting IRS Uncollectable Status.
 If you are young, and the IRS has a long time left on the statute of limitations for collection, it’s likely that your inability to pay isn’t going to be long term.
 As a younger person, you are more likely to earn enough money to get on your feet, in which case the IRS reserves the right to start collections again later.
 If that same young person instead did an Offer In Compromise and settled the debt, even if the person made a ton of money later, the IRS couldn’t touch it.
 So, while the circumstances could have allowed the solution to be uncollectible, the better solution would be an Offer In Compromise.